 - support the career progression of healthcare assistants

 - enable nurses to focus on more complex clinical work

 - increase the supply of nurses by providing a progression route into graduate-level nursing.

-The Nursing Associate role will be regulated by the Nursing and Midwifery Council.
+The nursing associate role is regulated by the Nursing and Midwifery Council (NMC).